Goldie Goes Global

 • Airport Limousine bus: check first if your accommodation is near the bus route.
 If yes, this will save you some hefty lifting of luggage when changing stations from one rail line to another

-For us, we typically opt to go with the Narita Express option.
+For us, we used to go with the Narita Express option, but now we’ve started using Skyliner more because it’s just so convenient.
 Quick rundown of Narita Express:

 • Takes 85 mins to Shinjuku Station (which is where we usually stay)